angelalita77/320SBA-React-Web-Application-Project/README.md

 ## Gallery
 Gallery (Gallery.jsx): Manages the state for the fetched data (rickMortyData), which holds the array of characters retrieved from the Rick and Morty API.

+## Sticky Bar Feature
+Used CSS stylings to create a sticky bar

 ### API Source
 REST